-All t-values for individual questions were compared with corresponding T-value for = 0.05 with 20 degrees of freedom, which corresponds to value of 2.086 [22], and all P-values with T.DIST.2T function were calculated.
-We rejected hypothesis H0 for questions 6 and 9, due to the P-value being 0.0155, and concluded from alternative hypotheses Ha that responses to questions 6 and 9 are significantly different, while for all the other questions that is not the case.
+All t-values for individual questions were compared with the corresponding T-value for a = 0.05 with 32 degrees of freedom, which corresponds to the value of 2.042 [39], and all P-values with T.DIST.2T function were calculated.
+We rejected the null hypothesis H0 for questions 6 and 9, due to the P-value being 0.032 for question 6, and 0,005 for question 9, and concluded from alternative hypotheses Ha that the responses to questions 6 and 9 are significantly different, while for all the other questions that is not the case.

-To detect irregularities, user errors, or misunderstood signs, an in-depth analysis of each separate question is useful, however, in our study, the statistical analysis of results of UEQ scales is more important.
+To detect irregularities, user errors, or misunderstood signs, an in-depth analysis of each separate question is useful, however, in the present study the statistical analysis of results of UEQ scales is more important.

-As mentioned, six UEQ scales are obtained by calculating the mean of responses to the corresponding questions.
+As mentioned, the six UEQ scales are obtained by calculating the mean of responses to the corresponding questions.
 Attractiveness is determined by 6 questions, while all other scales (Perspicuity, Efficiency, Dependability, Stimulation, and Novelty) are determined by 4 questions.
-For this reason, we define vectors
+For this reason, the vectors were defined as: